sidsharma27/tip-calculator/README.md

 ## CodePath Prework - Tip Calculator

-This is the first iteration of the TipCalculator app in Swift.
+This is the third iteration of the TipCalculator app in Swift.
 I will be making more updates when I have some down time.

 ## Demo gif